HammadNazir048/ml-pipeline-wine-azure/README.md

 ## 🧪 Dataset

-We used the [Wine Quality Dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) from the UCI Machine Learning Repository, which contains physicochemical tests of red/white variants of Portuguese "Vinho Verde" wine.
+We used the [Wine Quality Dataset](https://www.kaggle.com/datasets/yasserh/wine-quality-dataset) from the Kaggle, which includes the results of physicochemical tests on Portuguese "Vinho Verde" red and white wine variants.
+The dataset is designed for classification tasks to predict wine quality scores based on chemical composition.

 ## 🚀 Key Features